-My latest menu plan sharing what our family of 6 has been eating recently.
+My latest menu plan that shares what our family of 6 has been eating recently.
 Use it to get new ideas and inspiration for your own easy, budget-friendly meals!

 Grocery prices are rising and my children’s appetites seem to be increasing, especially when my 13-year-old son is in a growth spurt!
 As a result, I’ve bumped my grocery budget up to $375 and may end up even taking it up to $400 before long.